 Wheelchairs, strollers, or just want to avoid the mud?
-Take our most popular hike on the Riverview Boardwalk Area.
+Take our most popular hike on the ADA-accessible, Riverview Boardwalk Area.

 Beginning at the Nature Center, take a short jaunt down Linden Trail, re-enter the Riverview Boardwalk through the first loop, and take a detour down Ridge Trail.
 Continue the three loops of the Riverview Boardwalk to see a view over the Missouri River into downtown Omaha and the Constitution Tree – an oak tree that was dated as being as at least 36 years older than the United States Constitution.
 If you are using a stroller or mobility scooter, you can do the entire Riverview Boardwalk for a mile of barrier-free strolling.